 Your vote counts!
-Did you know that many U.S. elections for house and senate seats have been decided by a margin smaller than the number of ballots cast by absentee voters?
-All states are required to count every absentee ballot as long as it is valid and reaches local election officials by the absentee ballot receipt deadline.
+Did you know that many U.S. elections have been decided by a margin smaller than the number of ballots cast by absentee voters?
+All states are required to count every absentee ballot if it is valid and reaches local election officials by the receipt deadline.

 Remember, your vote counts!